-Learn how to protect your website by compiling and installing ModSecurity 3.0 for NGINX Open Source.
+In this blog we cover how to protect your website by compiling and installing ModSecurity 3.0 for NGINX Open Source.
 ModSecurity 3.0 is a complete redesign of ModSecurity that works natively with NGINX.

 Tyler Shields of Signal Sciences explains the alphabet soup of security-related terms, starting with WAF, and how they work together.